cisco-asp-web/LTRMSI-3000/lab_2/lab_2-guide.md

    2222:3333:7777
    ```
 > [!IMPORTANT]
 > Notice that the above that the above SID stack the last hop xrd04 (4444).
-As mentioned in the lecture XR looks at the penultimate hop and does a calculation using the ISIS topology table and determines that **xrd03** best forwarding path to **xrd07** (7777) is through **xrd04**.
-Therefor for effiecency it drops the penultimate hop off the SID stack.
+As mentioned in the lecture XR looks at the penultimate hop and does a calculation using the ISIS topology table and determines that **xrd03's** best forwarding path to **xrd07** (7777) is through **xrd04**.
+Therefore for efficiency it drops the penultimate hop off the SID stack.

-1. Run a ping from the Amsterdam container to the bulk transport destination IPv4 and IPv6 addresses on Rome.
+1. On the *topology-host* run a ping from the Amsterdam container to the bulk transport destination IPv4 and IPv6 addresses on Rome.
     ```
     docker exec -it clab-clus25-amsterdam ping 40.0.0.1 -i .5
     ```